Thomas Hughes-Hallett: Marshall Institute

 In 2015, Hughes-Hallet together with investment banker Sir Paul Marshall established the Marshall Institute for Philanthropy and Social Entrepreneurship at the London School of Economics, supported by a £30 million investment by Paul Marshall.
 The institute's student body is expected to consist of people who have "reached the age of 50, a partner in an international firm, who've decided they've made their money and want to put something back."

 Accolades

 He was knighted by Queen Elizabeth II for services to palliative care in her 2012 Birthday Honours.
 As a result, he is styled Sir Thomas Hughes-Hallett.

 In 2013, he was the recipient of the Beacon Fellowship from the UK Community Foundations.

 Anglia Ruskin University awarded Hughes-Hallett an Honorary Doctor of Arts degree in 2015.

 Personal life

 He is married to Jules, Lady Hughes-Hallett, whom he met immediately after leaving Oxford and who is a former fashion editor of Vogue.

 She is the Chair of Smart Works, a non-profit organisation which gives free clothes and job interview advice to women who are unemployed.
-The couple have four children: documentary filmmaker Grace Hughes-Hallett and two sons, and a daughter who died in infancy, Emily.
+The couple have four children: documentary filmmaker Grace Hughes-Hallett and two sons (Archie and Arthur), and a daughter who died in infancy, Emily.